 The Banner EZ-SCREEN provides a redundant, microprocessorcontrolled, opposed-mode optoelectronic "curtain of light," or "safety light screen."
-It is generally used as a point-of-operation safeguarding device, and is suited to safeguard a variety of machinery.
+It typically is used for point-of-operation safeguarding, and is suited to safeguard a variety of machinery.

 EZ-SCREEN is extensively FMEA (Failure Mode and Effects Analysis) tested to establish an extremely high degree of confidence that when properly installed, no system component will (even if it should fail) cause a failure to danger.